 Cut and paint a second piece of aluminum in the shape of a heart and adhere to project.
-Finish with embellishments as shown and glue a ribbon around the edges of the Smoothfoam sheet for a finished look.
+Finish this Valentine craft project with embellishments as shown and glue a ribbon around the edges of the Smoothfoam sheet for a finished look.

 My parents went to Hawaii on vacation and asked me to scrapbook the adventure for them.
 One of the challenges of making a scrapbook for people who don’t scrapbook is that it really has to be a practical, stand-alone piece.
 I knew this trip was very special to them, so I wanted to make a book that looked amazing sitting on the coffee table, but that was could be handled and viewed regularly.
 That means the book needed to be lightweight and not very bulky, which is a challenge given that alot of the Hawaii-themed items I had in my stash were heavy (wood) or bulky (flowers, buttons, and such).